Parents and Students are Important School Safety Partners

 Important Safety Reminders from the District and Schools

-• If your child needs mental health and wellness supports, please do not hesitate to reach out to your school site.
-You may also visit our Prevention and Intervention webpage for detailed information about resources, services and supports.
+- If your child needs mental health and wellness supports, please do not hesitate to reach out to your school site.
+You may also visit our Mental Health and Wellness page for detailed information about resources, services and supports.

 PTA.org Tips to Help Prevent School Violence